• Skip to primary navigation

 • Take a whole round loaf of bread, and cut the top off like you would a pumpkin.

-• Gently remove all the bread from the top and base (I put the brad removed in a bag to use to dip in soup another day)
+• Gently remove all the bread from the top and base (I put the bread removed in a bag to use to dip in soup another day)

-• Once all the bread is removed, you have a bowl; you are done.
+• Once all the bread is removed, you have a bowl.

 • Leave a thin layer of bread inside the bowl and on the top.